BCLab-UNM/Swarmathon-Docs/Technical Report Rules.md

-### 2018 NASA Swarmathon Technical Report Guidelines
+### NASA  Swarmathon III Technical Report Guidelines

 Both Physical and Virtual teams are required to submit a Technical Report electronically as a PDF by March 15, 2018 by midnight EST. Instructions for uploading your report are available on the nasaswarmathon.com website.
 For Swarmathon III reports should *not* be uploaded to your github repository.